SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_presolver.md

 <img src="documentation/flowsolver/imgs/Fig_05.png" width="40%" align="centre">

-In this problem, since we are running a steady case, our physical time goes from 0.0 to 0.2 seconds, and the flow is constant with a value of 1.570 cc/sec.
+In this problem, since we are running a steady case, our physical time goes from 0.0 to 0.2 seconds, and the flow is constant with a value of 15.0 cc/sec.

 **HINT**: it is very important that you are absolutely sure about the physical dimensions of your model: every unit (length, time, flow, density, etc.) in your analysis must be dimensionally consistent.
-You can easily check the size of your model in **Paraview** **!!!
-LINK** before importing it into **SimVascular**.
+You can easily check the size of your model in [Paraview](http://www.paraview.org/) before importing it into **SimVascular**.

 In this case, our cylinder has a radius $r=2.0$ cm and length $L=30$ cm.